Milford Sound is an accessible unique fiord in the southwest of New Zealand’s South Island.

-Huge delays due to the rugged terrain, severe climate, constant avalanches dragged out it’s completion to 1954 – a little over budget, I suspect!
+These hardships dragged out completion to 1954 – a little over budget, I suspect!

 Before you attempt the drive please read these driving tips from the Dept of Conservation Allow for winter driving conditions between May – September.

-From Queenstown you travel past Lake Wakatipu, then on through rolling farmland to Te Anau township sited appropriately on the shores of Lake Te Anau.
+From Queenstown, you travel past Lake Wakatipu, then on through rolling farmland to Te Anau township sited appropriately on the shores of Lake Te Anau.

 Once you enter Fiordland National Park, the scenery changes dramatically.

 Milford Sound Kayaking … of the many companies offering Kayak trips on Milford Sound there are 2 that I found to have informative useful websites and easy to follow price lists.

 Spend a bit of time reading the tour options you should have no problem matching a kayak trip to your ability.

 Prices from both Kayaking companies range between $90.00 to $190.00. check out their websites to get a better idea of what they both offer.

 “We’re proud to be New Zealand’s longest established owner operated sea kayaking company.
 Operating 365 days a year, we offer heaps of different guided sea kayaking adventures, each showcasing Milford Sound in its own unique kiwi way.

 Plus we’re the only sea kayaking business permitted to explore the outer fiord including the mighty Stirling Falls!”